flutter/website/src/desktop.md

 of certificates for applications distributed through its store.

-Distributing your app by self hosting it on a website requires a certificate signed by a
+Distributing your application by self hosting it on a website requires a certificate signed by a
 Certificate Authority known to Windows.